rickhelmus/patRoon/paper.md

 environment include screening of known/predicted TPs, parent/TP classification techniques, isotope labeling experiments and identifying expected (dis)similarities in MS data (shown in \autoref{tab:TPApproaches}; also reviewed in @Li2021).
 However, these approaches are typically designed for a single study or available only as a stand-alone and/or commercial tool.
-Furthermore, few TP prediction tools support specific pathways observed in the environment (e.g. microbial degradation), are open-source and can be readily integrated in workflows for automated batch predictions. `patRoon 2.0` implements complementary TP screening approaches with select algorithms from \autoref{tab:TPApproaches} and includes other novel functionality to provide comprehensive TP screening workflows.
+Furthermore, few TP prediction tools support specific pathways observed in the environment (e.g., microbial degradation), are open-source and can be readily integrated in workflows for automated batch predictions. `patRoon 2.0` implements complementary TP screening approaches with select algorithms from \autoref{tab:TPApproaches} and includes other novel functionality to provide comprehensive TP screening workflows.
 The modular design of `patRoon`